 The Disney World Value Resort hotels are perfect for the kids and the kids-at-heart who appreciate all things quintessentially Disney.
 They’re also perfect for those who enjoy saving a couple of bucks while not sacrificing the conveniences and magic of staying on Disney property.
 They're ideal for first-time and repeat visitors who are planning to spend almost all of their time in the parks and thus only need the basics in terms of amenities.

 Figuring out where to stay in Orlando will have a big impact on your trip's budget, as well as your vacation comfort.
 Disney has a nice variety of value hotels, each with similarities and differences.
-How do you choose which one is best for your family?
+How do you choose which one is the best Disney Value Resort for your family?
 This post will help you decide!

 Before we hop into our ranking of the Disney World Value Hotels, let’s cover the basic amenities and benefits that make them all equally awesome.
 Once you've figured out your family's preferred pad, hop over and book it through us!

 The Basics — All of the Disney Value Resorts have the usual conveniences you would expect at a Disney hotel, such as mail, laundry, dry-cleaning, ATM, complimentary Wi-Fi, airline check-in, currency exchange, designated smoking areas and more.
 And don't let the "value" designation fool you!
 While these are the lowest price-point of the Disney Resort hotels, they are by no means low-tier.
 These services are much more efficient and of higher quality than other local budget hotels.
 Oh, and keep an eye out in the lobby for screens that interact with your MagicBand and feature your name, such as displaying you in the “Hall of Fame” at Disney’s All-Star Sports Resort!